 This “quality” question seems to pop up regularly on Facebook and LinkedIn podcast groups.
+You may ask how to record a remote podcast.
 Many answers dazzle the reader with knowledge of compression algorithms and favorite microphones.
 These obsessive discussions sound like purists arguing about vinyl vs. digital.

 Mere mortals need some guidelines to make business decisions.